University of Home Economics

 The University of Home Economics Lahore is a public university located in Lahore, Pakistan.
-It was founded in 1955 to create a center for teaching and research in the field of Home Economics.
+It was founded in 1955 to create a center for teaching and research in Home Economics and multiple emerging fields.

 On 8 February 2017, Punjab assembly passed the bill to upgrade it from college to university.
 Prof. Dr. Kanwal Ameen is the first vice-chancellor and joined on 31 May 2019.